Can Dogs Have Rib Bone? What Bone your Dog should Have.

 Rib bones, especially when they’re cooked, are designed to splinter into bone fragments (often called foreign bodies) and run the risk of getting lodged into your dog’s gastrointestinal tract.

-While chicken bones and other bones are more subject to splinter and crack than beef rib bones, all cooked bones present a clear health risk to dogs that can easily be avoided.
+While chicken bones and other bones are more subject to splintering and cracking than beef rib bones, all cooked bones present a clear health risk to dogs that can easily be avoided.

 How to React if Your Dog Eats a Rib Bone